5North/sopra-fs25-group-22-client/README.md

 We would like to thank our tutor []() for his support and guidance during this course, as well as all the teaching and tutoring team of the Sopra course.

+// TODO credit images used (ML model) and other material used

 <h2 id="license">📜 License</h2>

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)